Contrast-Security-OSS/docs/content/admin/teamserver/config/HorizontalScaling.md

 # About Horizontal Scalability
-At this time, opting to scale your TeamServer horizontally should be considered only after you have worked with the Contrast Support Team to identify yourself as a candidate and are willing to invest time in a more involved setup.
-That being said, if you are familiar with Tomcat, MySQL, Ubuntu, and the process of operating and administering your own applications, the process is straightforward to setup and maintain.
+At this time, opting to scale your TeamServer horizontally should be considered only after you have worked with the Contrast Support Team to identify yourself as a candidate.
+This HOWTO will guide you in the setup and configuration of additional software but please be aware you will be responsible for the monitoring and durability of additional software.
+That being said, if you are familiar with installing and administering Tomcat and MySQL the process is straightforward to setup and maintain.

 One of the first changes you will notice about this program is that the artifact delivered is a Java WAR file that you drop into your own Tomcat instance.
-You will not download this artifact from hub.contrastseurity.com currently but we are planning enhancements to Hub product for hosting this type of artifact.
+You cannot download this artifact from hub.contrastseurity.com currently but we are planning enhancements to Hub product for hosting this type of artifact.

-If you are interested in scaling TeamServer horizontally, please contrast Contrast Support.
+We are interested in your progress!
+If you are planning to explore scaling TeamServer horizontally, please contrast Contrast Support.

 Also, check back often for updates and submit a Pull Request if you have suggestions or find any instructions incorrect.

 # Methodology
-Scaling TeamServer beyond the Contrast Installer project involves bringing your own MySQL and Tomcat software that can be scaled independently.
+Scaling TeamServer beyond the Contrast Installer project involves bringing your own MySQL and Tomcat software.
+As our product evolves, so could this list of software.

-Bringing your own Tomcat will you to setup multiple application servers for certain workloads.
-Bringing your own MySQL server will allow for setup of a slave server for backups and greater durability.

 Decisions about scalability should be discussed and planned with Contrast Support.
 We can help assess whether you need to focus on scaling you application server, database server, both, or something else.

 Many of the code samples your see below are written in Ansible and meant to be used as a starting point for your own installation.

 ## Option 1: Use External MySQL

-Today it is possible to connect the TeamServer setup with the enterprise on premise installer to an external database with a few small changes.
+With a few small changes it is possible to utilize and external MySQL database with the Enterprise On Premise.
 Here is an overview of the steps that you will need to complete:

-1. Install MySQL on external host
+1. Install MySQL 5.6 on external host
 2. Create maintenance window for TeamServer and backup MySQL data
 3. Restore data to external (new) MySQL Database
 4. Update TeamServer configuration to utilize new external database
 5. Restart TeamServer
-6. Done.

-### Version
+### Installation and Setup of MySQL Server
 We recommend running TeamServer with MySQL 5.6.27 but we know that TeamServer will work with other versions of MySQL 5.6.

-### Installation and Setup of MySQL Server
-There are many guides available to setup and install the current version of MySQL.
 Below is a snippet of Ansible that you could use to install MySQL 5.6 on Ubuntu 14.04.

 ```
 - hosts: mysql